IMPORTANT: ELEMENTOR DASHBOARD DESIGNS

 - No theme credits

-You are free to customize the dashboard layout and color scheme however you want, you just go to Appearance > Customize.
+After that, you are free to customize the dashboard layout and color scheme however you want.

 WHAT IF YOU DON’T WANT TO USE THIS DASHBOARD DESIGN?